 Here are some of the factors you should consider when picking out the perfect cordless phone to fit your requirements.

 Think about how many handsets you need.
 If you live in a small house or apartment, a single handset will probably suffice.
 However, many people like to have at least two, especially in a home with more than one story, so they don't have to run up or down the stairs when they hear the phone ringing.
-Some cordless phones come with five or more handsets, which is great if you have an extremely large home, or if multiple family members want a handset in their room.
+Some cordless phones come with five or more handsets, which is great if you have an extremely large home, or if multiple household members want a handset in their room.

 In this day and age, who actually memorizes phone numbers?